LCodepy/Excelsis/README.md

  * `PRB` - Arguments(_INT_), writes the ascii character corresponding to the argument value
  * `W` - Arguments(_CELL POSITION_ and (_INT_ or _FLOAT_ or _CELL POSITION_)), writes the second argument in the cell position that is passed as the first argument

 Functions can only go on the beginning of the cell and can't be passed as arguments.
-Arguments are separated from function name by at least one **space**.
+Arguments are separated from function names by at least one **space**.
 Arguments are mutually separated by one **space** followed by `&` and then another **space**.

 ![Argument Separation](assets/input.png)